SpaghettiHub/maas/docs/usr/markdown/about-maas-networking-9620.md

 ## DHCP

-So we've seen that the BMC handles power cycling the machine, and the NIC handles booting it remotely.
+So we've seen that the BMC handles power-cycling the machine, and the NIC handles booting it remotely.
 Let's quickly dive into DHCP, which mediates the boot process.

 DHCP stands for Dynamic Host Control Protocol, which simply means that it gives a host a unique IP address that won't collide with other devices on that network.
 The DHCP protocol consists of four messages: